TariqAHassan/EasyMoney/README.md

        		2. Rates are updated by the ECB around 16:00 CET.
        		3. The ECB states, clearly, that usage for transaction purposes is strongly discouraged.
        		   This sentiment is echoed here; ***as stated above, this tool is intended to be for information purposes only***.
-       		4. ALL EXCHANGE RESULTS OBTAINED FROM EASYMONEY ARE THE RESULT OF CALCULATIONS BASED ON ECB DATA.
-THAT IS, THESE RESULTS ARE NOT A DIRECT REPORTING OF ECB-PROVIDED DATA.
+       		4. ALL EXCHANGE RATE-RELATED RESULTS OBTAINED FROM EASYMONEY (INCLUDING, BUT NOT NECESSARILY LIMITED TO, CURRENCY CONVERSION AND NORMALIZATION) ARE
+       		   THE RESULT OF CALCULATIONS BASED ON ECB DATA.
+THESE RESULTS ARE NOT A DIRECT REPORTING OF ECB-PROVIDED DATA.

 <sup>†</sup>Sherouse, Oliver (2014).
 Wbdata.
 Arlington, VA.